Collioure France Travel Guide

 Halal and kosher options are generally not readily available.
 Self-catering from local supermarkets or bringing specialized food items might be the most practical approach.

-Consider pre-packed sustenance for convenience.
+Consider in advance-packed sustenance for convenience.

 If you have severe allergies, inform staff clearly.
 Use simple French phrases like "sans gluten" or carry a translation card.
 French law requires allergen info upon request.